Farama-Foundation/ViZDoom/doc/Types.md

 In **PLAYER** and **ASYNC_PLAYER** modes the agent controls ingame character.

-In **SPECTATOR** and **ASYNC_SPECTATOR** modes ingame character should be controlled by the human and the agent gets information about human action.
+In **SPECTATOR** and **ASYNC_SPECTATOR** modes ingame character should be controlled by the human and the agent gets information about the human action.

 In **PLAYER** and **SPECTATOR** modes the game waits for agent action or permission to continue.

-In **ASYNC** modes the game progress with constant speed (default 35 tics per second, this can be set).
+In **ASYNC** modes the game progress with constant speed (default 35 tics per second, this can be set) without waiting for the agent actions.

 All modes can be used in singleplayer and multiplayer.